gruntjs/grunt-contrib-compress/docs/compress-options.md

 Pretty print file sizes when logging.

+#### createEmptyArchive
+Type: `Boolean`
+Default: `true`

+This can be used when you don't want to get an empty archive as a result, if there are no files at the specified paths.

+It may be useful, if you don't clearly know if files exist and you don't need an empty archive as a result.

 # File Data

 The following additional keys may be passed as part of a `dest:src` pair when using an Archiver-backed format.